b91foundation/B91spos-js-sdk/README.md

-# js-v-min-sdk
+# js-b91-min-sdk
-The simple JavaScript library for V Systems
+The simple JavaScript library for B91 Systems

 ## Install